Common Vulnerability Scoring System: Version 4.0

 Additionally to these base metrics, there are optional metrics regarding public availability of an exploit, environment specific thread modelling, system recovery, and others.

+In January 2026, the standards body released a new Consumer Implementation Guide that details the use of Threat and Environmental metrics to produce scores that more accurately reflect the deployment environment and threat activity.
+The guide also introduces a maturity model to explain how these additional metric groups improve scores for improved real-world triage and resource allocation.

 Example

-Assume there is an SQL-Injection in an online web shop.
+For illustrative purposes, assume there is an SQL injection vulnerability in an online web shop.
 The database user of the online shop software only has read access to the database.
-Further the injection is in a view of the shop which is only visible to registered customers.
+Further, the injection is in a view of the shop which is only visible to registered customers.
 The CVSS 4.0 base vector is as follows.